FarzanaAdiba/FarzanaAdiba/README.md

 - 👋 Hi, I’m @FarzanaAdiba
-- 👀 I’m interested in Natural Language Processing applying Machine Learning and Deep Learning to solve real-life problem solving.
+- 👀 I’m interested in Advanced Natural Language Processing to solve real-world problems and enhance fairness.
-- 🌱 I’m currently learning Natural Language Processing with Large Language Models.
+- 🌱 I’m currently working on Natural Language Processing with Large Language Models in Healthcare.
 - 💞️ I’m looking to collaborate on NLP, LLM, and Machine Learning Projects, even though I am interested in multilingual NLP problems.
 - 📫 How to reach me email: farzana.adiba@gmail.com or you can find me on LinkedIn: https://www.linkedin.com/in/farzana-islam-adiba-19695615a/